C2C CTF Writeups

 - Category: Web

-- Hypothesis: Python string formatting vulnerability leads to information disclosure, and URL normalization differences allow bypassing the proxy.
+My hypothesis was that the Python string formatting could lead to information disclosure, and URL normalization differences might allow bypassing the proxy.

 - Format String Injection: